 Board Vice Chair

 Alekhya Tallapaka was a former competitor on George Mason’s Speech Team.
 Throughout her collegiate career, Alekhya has witnessed inequality across the country, as smaller teams with little resources struggled to compete with much larger programs.
 She hopes the Speech Equity Project can help make this activity more accessible to everybody.
 Alekhya enjoys coaching Public Address and Limited Preparation events and is currently an assistant coach at the Potomac School in McLean, Virginia.
 When she isn’t coaching, working on SEP, or attending classes, Alekhya spends her time working in advocacy and volunteering for women’s rights organizations.

 INFO Content Creator

-Jim Welty is currently entering into his career as a teacher.
 After competing for four years at George Mason University, he went to the University of Texas at Austin for graduate school where he also worked as a volunteer coach for their speech team.
-Once he finishes his Masters of Arts degree in Education this summer, he’ll become the head coach for the Brophy Speech and Debate Team in Phoenix, AZ.
-Here, he’ll also work as a full-time Social Studies teacher.
+Once he finished his Masters of Arts degree in Social Studies Education, he became the head coach for the Brophy Speech and Debate Team in Phoenix, AZ.
+Here, he also works as a full-time Social Studies teacher.
 He is incredibly excited to cultivate his skills as an educator while he continues to improve The Speech Equity Project into the future.